Set up a budget and spending plan before you start school and again before your payments begin – and revise it whenever

 Some expenses can be difficult to predict, but if you create a spending plan that includes money for unexpected costs you will be able to manage your money better – and this will definitely save you lots of stress!

 Remember to review and revise your budget whenever needed.
-Plan on doing this at least a couple times a year so that you can stay on track.
+Plan on doing this at least a couple of times a year so that you can stay on track.
 Managing your money can be easy – it just takes on-going awareness of where you are at and a little organization.

 For more information, see:

 Understanding your student loan while in school and before you finish your studies can help you manage your student loan now and down the road.
 Go to the Alberta Student Aid website for answers to the following questions or watch the government student loans and grants video: